We know you’re passionate about creating the perfect homemade pizza, and we’re here to share some exciting secrets with you.

 You need to adjust the recipe to bring the flour(Which is always 100%) and the water to the desired level.

 So take the original 500g and calculate the difference.
 667 – 500 = 167 grams.
 As a result, add 167g of flour to your mixture.
-You will need to adjust the water and the rest of the ingredients using the same method.
+You must adjust the water and the rest of the ingredients using the same method.

 Calculate Water – 667 x .65 = 434 – 325(original water) = 109g of more water.

-If you have pizza dough that is ready to use and has already been proofed, it will need to be stretched.
+If you have pizza dough that is ready to use and has already been proofed, it must be stretched.

 This is what you’ll also do if you’ve been cold-proofing your dough as well.
-Only in this case, you have to let your dough warm up to room temperature before you flatten it into a disc shape.
+In this case, let your dough warm to room temperature before flattening it into a disc shape.